 Kibble for dogs and cats is not a whole food product but rather coarsely ground meal or grain.

 Kibble-based diets go through a 4-hour extrusion process at very high temperatures in order to create a shelf-stable food product.
-The 4-step process removes any nutrients from the by-products, fillers, and synthetic or artificial ingredients generally used.
-These ingredients are typically labeled as “unfit for human consumption” to begin with.
+The 4-step process removes any inherent nutrients.
+The ingredients are typically labeled as “unfit for human consumption” to begin with.
 The food company then sprays the kibble with synthetic nutrients to replace nutrients lost in the cooking process.

 How do the options compare in cost, ingredients, and health benefits?